SOP$_1$, SOP$_2$, and antichain tree property: Antichain tree property

 \section{Antichain tree property}

 In this section, we introduce a notion of tree property which is called {\it antichain tree property (ATP)} and explain how to construct an antichain tree in a SOP$_1$-NSOP$_2$ theory.
-In short, the concept of ATP is the opposite of the concept of SOP$_2$ in the following sense.
+In short, the concept of ATP can be regarded as the dual of the concept of SOP$_2$ in the following sense.

 \begin{defn} A tuple $\la \varphi(x,y), \la a_{\eta}\ra_{\eta\in\tree}\ra$ is called an {\it antichain tree} if for all $X\subseteq\tree$, $\{\varphi(x,a_{\eta}):\eta \in X\}$ is consistent if and only if $X$ is an antichain in $\tree$.